i-look-like-tintin/MasteryLevels/markdowntest.md

 Figure 2.3.
 In a list, indices can be positive (from left to right) or negative (from right to left).

 In Python, each element of a list can be identified by a positive or a negative index.
 We use positive indices when we consider elements from left to right and negative indices when we consider elements  from right to left.
 Positive indices start from 0 and increase of 1 unit (0, 1, 2, etc.).
 Negative indices  start from -1 and decrease of 1 unit (-1, -2, -3, etc.).
 Note that negative indices do not start from 0 to  avoid ambiguity: the element in position 0 is always the first element of the list starting from the left  side.
 When are negative indices convenient?
 For example, when we are dealing with a very long list.
 In that case, it would be tedious to count through all elements starting from 0.
 So we can just count  backwards starting from the last element.

+---
+Have a play with the content we've learned so far in the IDE below:

+<iframe src="https://trinket.io/embed/python/30d1b8ad2c9f" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 <!-- SUBSECTION -->
 ### 7. Slice "Melbourne":